The Joe Montana Rookie and Other Vintage Cards

 1981 Topps NFL Passing Leaders #257

 The 1982 Topps set includes a 1981 NFL Passing Leaders card that has Ken Anderson and Joe Montana.
-This card says 1981 on the front because it honoring the league leaders from the previous season, but it’s a card from the 1982 Topps set.
+This card says 1981 on the front because it is honoring the league leaders from the previous season, but it’s a card from the 1982 Topps set.

 1982 Fleer Team Action San Francisco 49ers #49

-In 1982 Fleer issued an 88-card set that featured teams and highlight instead of individuals.
-The set contained two 49ers cards one of which features Joe Montana.
+In 1982 Fleer issued an 88-card set that featured teams and highlights instead of individuals.
+The set contained two 49ers cards, one of which features Joe Montana.
 This isn’t a rookie, but it is a unique early card with Joe Montana that can be found at a low price compared to his Topps cards.
 There is also a Pro Bowl card in this set (#73) that has Joe Montana.